(Author’s Note: This article about saving the Peregrine Falcon parallels my many articles on conservation and the joy of the outdoors.)

 Swan Falls Dam has both an overlook and an access road down to the water’s edge.

 Celebration Point takes you down by the water’s edge to a park where Native American petroglyphs can be seen on the rock.
 Some petroglyphs are positively identified as probably meaning rain, for example, based on Native American traditions.
 Other petroglyphs are more difficult to interpret and may have been part of the vision quests or spiritual life of the tribe.
 Some vision quest petroglyphs have holes in the rock, where the seeker was supposed to hold onto the rock, as a kind of ballast, when the vision became overpowering.
-If you’re fortunate, interpreter Tom Bicak may be there, showing how Native Americans cast arrows with an atlatl or fished for salmon with elaborate traps.
+If you’re fortunate, a park interpreter may be there, showing how Native Americans cast arrows with an atlatl or fished for salmon with elaborate traps.

 A traveler coming to the region should also become acquainted with raptors at the World Center for Birds of Prey.

 As mentioned, May is the best month to see the nesting birds of prey in the wilds.
 Adult birds are then gathering food for their young.
 The Center sponsors a Birds of Prey Festival during May.
 By July many of the birds have left the heat of the canyon, only to return the following spring.
-Throughout the year, the Center is a good information source of raptors, complete with guidebooks and displays.
+Throughout the year, the Center is a good information source on raptors, complete with guidebooks and displays.

 At the Center, located on a bluff outside Boise, you can see movies about the peregrine falcon and its predicament.
 Via closed-circuit TV cameras, you can observe the breeding activity of various raptors.
 Through windows in the incubation lab you can observe how the bird eggs are hatched.
 On some occasions you can see a peregrine falcon, a short-eared owl, and other raptors displayed live on the gloved wrist of a handler.
-With the peregrine numbers approaching assured survival, the Center now concentrates its energy on other endangered raptor species, such as the harpy eagle from South America and the California condor.
+With the peregrine numbers approaching assured survival, the Center now concentrates some of its energy on other endangered raptor species, such as the harpy eagle from South America and the California condor.

 Call ahead for the free tours, which require reservation.